-16.27 Weberwall brick is immediately pressed into the wet adhesive, ensuring the mesh is fully immersed in adhesive.
-Once the adhesive has set, weberwall brick pointing mortar is then applied to joints in accordance with the Certificate holder's instructions.
+16.28 The weberwall brick is immediately pressed into the wet adhesive, ensuring the mesh is fully immersed in adhesive.
+Weberwall brick pointing mortar is then applied in joints once the adhesive has set in accordance with the Certificate holder's instructions.
 Excess mortar is removed with a dry brush.

-16.28 Care should be taken in the detailing of the system around features such as openings, projections and at eaves (see Figures 7 to 10) to ensure adequate protection against water ingress and to limit the risk of water penetrating the systems.
+16.29 Care should be taken in the detailing of the systems around features such as openings, projections and at eaves (see Figures 7 to 10) to ensure adequate protection against water ingress and to limit the risk of water penetrating the systems.

-16.29 On completion of the installation, external fittings, eg rainwater goods, must be securely fixed to brackets and extended to the face of the systems during installation.
+16.30 On completion of the installation, external fittings, eg rainwater goods, must be securely fixed to timber grounds or brackets and extended to the face of the systems during installation.

-Figure 8 Insulated window head detail
+Figure 9 Insulated window reveal detail